aws-samples/eks-cdk-stack-dotnet/README.md

 ## Overview

 This CDK stack **deploys** AWS Elastic Kubernetes Service (**EKS**) cluster to your AWS environment (current AWS account and region) with
-- **Regular EC2** instance Linux worker nodes
+- **Regular (on-demand) EC2** instance Linux worker nodes
 - **Spot EC2** instance Linux worker nodes
 - **Fargate** (serverless) Linux worker nodes
+- **On-demand Graviton (ARM)** instance Linux Worker nodes (when using these, please be sure to specify `nodeSelector` for pods running images incompatible with ARM CPUs).
 - Or any **combination** of the above
 - Along with optional **AWS Load Balancer Controller** (f.k.a.
 AWS Ingress Controller)

+## Stack Outputs

+- "EksEtcStack.DockerLoginForECR" outputs CLI command used to allow your `docker` CLI to push local images to remote AWS Elastic Container Registry (ECR) service.
+- "EksEtcStack.eksclusterConfigCommandXXXXX" outputs CLI command for authorizing and configuring local `kubectl` CLI to manage remote EKS cluster.
+- "EksEtcStack.eksclusterGetTokenCommandXXXXX" outputs CLI command for retrieving JSON token used for authenticating with the EKS cluster.
+This can be used as an alternative to the [aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/managing-auth.html).

 ## Limitations

-> "`cdk deploy`" command for this stack should be run on a system with Internet access.
+* > "cdk deploy" command for this stack should be run on a system with Internet access.
 Running it from an isolated subnet will fail.
+* If EKS cluster is deployed into an existing VPC, the VPC must have private subnets, i.e. *default VPC will not work*.

 ## Useful commands